 This course covers all aspects of creating accessible PDF forms, using Adobe InDesign and/or Acrobat Pro, from design and layout issues to tagging, scripting and testing.
-It is based on more than 10 years’ experience of accessible PDF form creation, including tagging and testing many hundreds of PDF-based exam papers.
+It is based on more than 10 years’ experience of accessible PDF form creation, including tagging and testing thousands of PDF-based exam papers.

 - Optimising layouts for accessibility and usability